datajoint/datajoint-github-page/_posts/2015-05-05-deletingdata.md

 layout: post
 title: 'Deleting data'
 tags: ['tutorial','matlab','python','help']
-summary: 'How to delete data from tables.'
+summary: 'How to delete data from tables'
 ---

 Deleting a set of tuples from a table will also recursively delete all corresponding tuples in all its [dependent tables]({% post_url 2015-05-05-foreignkeys %}).